HariSirikonda/password-generator-GUI/README.md

 ## 📂 File Structure
 - **main.py**: Contains the application’s core logic and GUI implementation.
 - **passwords.db**: SQLite database to store passwords and metadata.

+## 🚀 Future Enhancements

+- Implement encryption for storing passwords in the database securely.
+- Add multi-user support for collaborative password management.
+- Improve GUI design with modern libraries like PyQt or Tkinter theming.
+- Include password import/export functionality for integration with other tools.